Josiah Johnson (pilot boat)

-The Josiah Johnson was a 19th-century Sandy Hook pilot boat built in the early 1840s by Sandy Hook pilot Josiah Johnson Sr. She was named after the builder.
+The Josiah Johnson was a 19th-century Sandy Hook pilot boat built in the early 1840s by Sandy Hook pilot Josiah Johnson.
+She was named after the builder.
 The Josiah Johnson was struck down by the schooner Wanata off of Barnegat and sank in 1869.
-This resulted in a collision case to recover damages that went to the District Court.
+This resulted in a collision case to recover damages that went to the district court.
 The court found that the Wanata was at fault for not keeping a lookout.

 Construction and service

-The New York pilot boat Josiah Johnson, No. 23, was built by Sandy Hook pilot Captain Josiah Johnson Sr. (1795–1871), who named the new pilot boat after himself.
-In 1843, Johnson came to Brooklyn with his nephew, Josiah Johnson Jr., (1832–1919) who became a successful Sandy Hook pilot.
+The New York pilot boat Josiah Johnson, No. 23, was built by Sandy Hook pilot Captain Josiah Johnson (1795–1871), who named the new pilot boat after himself.
+In 1843, Johnson came to Brooklyn with his nephew, Josiah Johnson Jr. (1832–1919), who became a successful Sandy Hook pilot.

 In 1864, the pilot-boat Josiah Johnson, No. 23, while coming through The Narrows, was run into by the Hamburg steamship Germania.
 The Johnson received damages to her rigging.

 On March 23, 1868, the pilot-boat Josiah Johnson, No. 23 returned from a north-east gale, along with other pilot boats, and anchored in the lower New York Bay.